D90: Posthumous Degrees

 The University of New Mexico (UNM) recognizes that an academic degree is a matter of legitimate pride in achievement not only for students themselves but also for the family members and friends who provide students with vitally important support and encouragement during the course of their studies.
 UNM also recognizes that not only the degree, but also significant progress in an academic program is, under certain circumstances, an achievement which warrants special recognition.
 Accordingly, UNM may grant degrees posthumously, in memoriam, or in extraordinary circumstances.
 A degree of the appropriate type and level may to be bestowed upon a student who meets required criteria with appropriate approvals.

-If approved by all levels as specified herein, UNM may grant posthumous degrees to a student who dies before he or she is able to complete his/her program.
-The student must be in degree status and either currently enrolled or enrolled in the academic year previous to his/her death.
+If approved by all levels as specified herein, UNM may grant posthumous degrees to a student who dies before they are able to complete their program.
+The student must be in degree status and either currently enrolled or enrolled in the academic year previous to their death.
 Normally, the student should have completed half of the credits required for the degree.
 The degree will be noted as "posthumous" on both the diploma and the transcript.

 2. In Memoriam

-If approved by all levels as specified herein, UNM may award a degree in memoriam to a student who was in good standing at UNM at the time of his or her death and who does not meet the requirements necessary to be awarded a posthumous degree.
+If approved by all levels as specified herein, UNM may award a degree in memoriam to a student who was in good standing at UNM at the time of their death and who does not meet the requirements necessary to be awarded a posthumous degree.
 The degree will be noted as "in memoriam" on both the diploma and the transcript.

 3. Extraordinary Circumstances